reconjohn/residential/docs/residential.md

 ## Geographically weighted impact

 > This model tells that housing unit median value affects residential solar installation more in the area of darker red as below.
-These areas are more senstive to the housing unit median value with respect to the residential solar installation.
+These areas are more sensitive to the housing unit median value with respect to the residential solar installation.

 <center>